hyperledger/indy-plenum/README.md

 ### Installing Plenum

 ```
-pip install plenum
+pip install indy-plenum
 ```

-From here, you can play with the command-line interface (see the [tutorial](https://github.com/evernym/plenum/wiki))...
+From here, you can play with the command-line interface (see the [tutorial](https://github.com/hyperledger/indy-plenum/wiki))...

 Note: For Windows, we recommended using either [cmder](http://cmder.net/) or [conemu](https://conemu.github.io/).